Medtronic Is A Great Company For An Attractive Price

 "We have recognized amortization of the adjustment related to inventory fair value from the Covidien acquisition to cost of products sold totaling $226 million and $623 million in fiscal years 2016 and 2015, respectively."

 Moving forward, I believe the Covidien acquisition will provide positive synergies and cost reductions for MDT.
-For example, MDT was able to relocate their headquarters to Ireland, consequently freeing billions of dollars that were parked overseas.
+For example, MDT was able to relocate its headquarters to Ireland, consequently freeing billions of dollars that were parked overseas.
 These funds can now be used to pay down debt and better fund R&D. Furthermore, MDT expects to generate about $850M in cost savings up until 2018.

 MDT's reduction of debt and COGS is a trend that is forecasted to continue into the future and should ultimately help to increase net income and consequently EPS.
 For now, investors should be patient and continue to monitor the debt and COGS.